-2. Master of Science in Counseling: Concentration in Marriage, Family, and Child Counseling
+Master of Science in Counseling: Concentration in Marriage, Family, and Child Counseling

-The Master of Science in Counseling with a Concentration in Marriage, Family, and Child Counseling is a 60-unit degree that fulfills most of the educational requirements to sit for the Marriage and Family Therapy (MFT) licensing examination in the State of California.
+The Master of Science in Counseling with a Concentration in Marriage, Family, and Child Counseling is a 60-unit degree aligned with the educational requirements to sit for the Marriage and Family Therapy (MFT) licensing examination in the State of California.
+Students choosing this degree option complete advanced coursework in human sexuality and couples, family, and child counseling.

-3. Master of Science in Clinical Mental Health Counseling
+Master of Science in Clinical Mental Health Counseling

-The Master of Science in Clinical Mental Health Counseling is a 60-unit degree leading to the eligibility for obtaining the Professional Clinical Counselor License (LPCC) and for Rehabilitation Counselor Certification (CRC).
-Students choosing this degree option work in many different behavioral health settings, state and federal agencies, substance treatment programs, high school wellness centers, community and 4-year college settings, as well as in private practice.
-CMHC counselors work with people with a range of behavioral and physical health conditions including dual diagnosis and disabling conditions.
+The Master of Science in Clinical Mental Health Counseling is a 60-unit degree leading to the eligibility for obtaining the Professional Clinical Counselor License (LPCC).
+Students choosing this degree option work in many different community behavioral health settings, wellness centers, youth, young adult and older adult programs, community and 4-year college settings, county, state and federal agencies, as well as in private practice.
+CMHC counselors work with people with a range of health and behavioral health conditions, at-risk and marginalized communities, and those living with dual diagnosis and multiple cooccurring conditions.